doncandela/mgah/mgah.md

 - Cloud computing (Amazon Web Services, Microsoft Azure...)

-- Kubernetes scheduling/managment typically used rather than Slurm in commerical settings.
+- The Kubernetes scheduling/managment typically used rather than Slurm in commerical settings.

 - The Docker container system, other than as a source for building Apptainer containers.

 ## Part 1: foo<a id="part1"></a>